Gus Kallio

 Gustav Kallio (May 17, 1891 – March 2, 1962) was a Finnish born professional wrestler known under the ring name Gus Kallio or Gust Kallio.
 Kallio's wrestling career peaked in the 1920s and 1930s where he was known as the "King of the Welterweights" and later on "King of the Middleweights" as he held multiple world titles in those two weight divisions.

 Biography

-Gustav Kallio was born as August Hassinen in 1891 in Karttula, Finland.
+Gustav Kallio was born as August Hassinen the son of Isakki and Fredrika Hassinen in 1891 in Karttula, Finland.
 He immigrated to the United States with his brother Issac Hassinen in 1913 when both were in their early 20s.
 Issac moved on to Canada, while Gus stayed in the US wrestling under the name Gus Kallio.